Introduction

 SSH (Secure Shell) is the workhorse of server administration, allowing system administrators, developers, and DevOps engineers to manage remote servers efficiently.
 Whether you're configuring a web server, deploying applications, or troubleshooting issues, SSH is your trusted companion.

-In most scenarios, servers are set up in headless mode which means they operate without a GUI.
-It streamlines resources, reduces attack surfaces, and ensures efficient performance, however, this can lead to a secure traffic nightmare.
+In most scenarios, servers are set up in headless mode, meaning they operate without a GUI.
+This streamlines resources, reduces attack surfaces, and ensures efficient performance—but it can also create security challenges.

 User Stature